 Education has been a big part of beer festivals in the past, but it has gone away, and I miss it.
 Do we know everything there is to know about craft beer now?
 Absolutely not, but I think the learning aspect of craft beer started disappearing from festivals even before the pandemic.
 If someone could figure out how to incorporate an educational yet entertaining aspect of beer, I believe this would work towards making a beer festival stand out.

-The celebration of the craft is still alive, it’s just harder to find.
-And palates are changing—even the Great American Beer Festival is now allowing breweries to bring along a hard seltzer for patrons to taste.
+The celebration of the craft is still alive, but it’s harder to find.
+And palates are changing—even the Great American Beer Festival now allows hard seltzer and other alcoholic non-beer beverages.
 Yes, it hurts my heart too, but that’s the reality.

 Beer festivals will change and are changing, however, they need not go away.
 They can still work.
-It’s imperative that those of us who love the industry of beer and have enjoyed many past beer festivals put some positivity out into the universe.
+It’s imperative that those of us who love the beer industry and have enjoyed many past beer festivals put some positivity out into the universe.

 I, for one, cannot live in a world without beer festivals.
 That would be a sad, sad summer.